Install and configure a LAMP local development environment on Ubuntu 24.04

 Grant Apache user group access

-Allow Apache access to the files and folders within /var/www/html by giving user group permissions to the APACHE_RUN_GROUP specified above, in this case www-data.
+We will allow Apache access to the files and folders within /var/www/html by giving user group permissions to the APACHE_RUN_GROUP specified above, in this case www-data.

-Set www-data as the user group on /var/www/html and all its subdirectories and files:
+Set www-data as the user group on /var/www/html and all its subdirectories and files.

 sudo chgrp -R www-data /var/www/html

-Grant www-data read and write permissions on all directories within /var/www/html:
+Grant www-data read and write permissions on all directories within /var/www/html.

 sudo find /var/www/html -type d -exec chmod g+rx {} +

-Grant www-data read permissions on all files within /var/www/html:
+Grant www-data read permissions on all files within /var/www/html.

 sudo find /var/www/html -type f -exec chmod g+r {} +